Photoshop Selection Tools Explained

 Magic Wand Tool

-Draw your attention the the cat flag I’m using magic wand on.
+Draw your attention the the owl we’re using the magic wand on.
 The clear vector divisions are easily recognized by the tool, and all you have to do is click.

 Quick Selection Tool